How to Brine a Turkey

 When it comes to brining, skip the conventional supermarket turkey that's been enhanced with water and sodium.
 Make sure you start with an all-natural bird without any added sodium solution as you will be enhancing the turkey yourself without adding a ton of extra sodium.

-For wet brining, you will need a large pot, bucket or clean cooler large enough to hold the turkey (but small enough to fit in your refrigerator) or a brining bag.
+The container you use should be large enough to hold the turkey but small enough to fit in your refrigerator (you can let it brine outside if it's cold enough—under 40°F).
 Skip this if you are dry-brining: you can do that right in a roasting pan or on a platter.

 For a dry brine: Mash minced garlic and salt together on a cutting board to form a paste.
 Transfer to a medium bowl and mix in olive oil, sugar and flavorings such as citrus zest, juice, spices and fresh herbs.

 For wet brining: Remove giblets and neck from the turkey and make sure there is nothing in the cavity.
 Place the turkey in a container large enough to hold it and the brine, such as a large pot, clean 5-gallon bucket, similar-size clean cooler or brining bag.
 Add the brine.
-Place a plate on top of the turkey, if necessary, so it stays below the surface, or add enough additional liquid to make sure the turkey is mostly submerged.
-Cover and refrigerate overnight (or if it’s cold enough—under 40°F—you can put it outdoors in a protected spot).
+Place a plate on top of the turkey, if necessary, so it stays below the surface, or add enough additional liquid to make sure the brine covers the turkey.
+Cover and refrigerate overnight.

 For dry brining: Remove giblets and neck from the turkey and make sure there is nothing in the cavity.
 Thoroughly pat the turkey dry inside and out with paper towels.
 Place on a platter or in a roasting pan and loosen the skin of the breast and legs.
 Spread about one-third of the dry rub mixture under the skin, one-third on the outside and the remaining third inside the cavity.
 Wrap tightly with plastic wrap.
 Refrigerate for 24 hours.

-For wet-brined turkey: When you're ready to cook, remove the turkey from the brine, brush off any briny bits and let stand at room temperature for a half hour.
+For wet-brined turkey: When you're ready to cook your turkey, remove the turkey from the brine, pat dry with paper towels, brush off any bits and let stand at room temperature for 30 minutes.
 Discard the brine.

 For dry-brined turkey: Leave the brine rub on, but use paper towels to carefully dab away any excess liquid.
 Transfer the turkey to a roasting rack fitted into a roasting pan.

 A brined turkey can be cooked just like an unbrined one.
 Prepare your turkey by tucking the wing tips under the bird, tying the legs together with kitchen string and filling the cavity with any additional citrus or aromatics.
-Roast using your favorite method.
+Roast using your favorite method—whether it's a turkey breast in a pressure cooker or a whole turkey in a roasting bag, this method will give you a juicy Thanksgiving turkey.

 Next Up: How to Roast a Turkey